-No countries or periods are excluded from its preoccupations, which range from Italian and German incunabula to 19th and 20th century Australian publishers.
+No countries or periods are excluded from its preoccupations, which range from Italian and German incunabula to 19th and 20th century Australian and New Zealand publishers.
 In all these areas it seeks to encourage scholarly enquiry and thereby to improve the quality of bibliographical work being done in the two countries.

 The membership of the Society is predictably diverse: academics drawn from a wide range of historical and literary disciplines, rare book librarians, collectors, printers interested in the history of their craft, antiquarian booksellers.
-Provision is made for students as well as ordinary members, while institutions interested in the Society’s publications have available to them a special membership category.
+Many of these people joined initially as student members before developing their career or collecting passion.
+Institutions interested in the Society’s publications may subscribe to them directly.
 The bond uniting all these members is concern for and interest in serious and scholarly bibliographical research.
 Find out more about joining BSANZ here.

-A two-day conference is held once a year, often in conjunction with a seminar organised by the Rare Book Special Interest Group of the Australian Library and Information Association.
+A two-day conference is held once a year, often in conjunction with a seminar organised by an informal group of ANZ Rare Book and Special Collections librarians.
 Find out more about BSANZ conferences here.